 Minoring in architecture helps students to develop an understanding of the power of the built environment to shape lives and embody social values.
 Students studying architecture at Colgate focus on architecture as a cultural and intellectual product.
 Courses examine historical architecture in a wide range of intellectual, social, and political contexts.

-Students and faculty members in the Department of Art and Art History have frequent opportunities to collaborate with and learn from visiting artists.
+Students and faculty members in the Department of Art have frequent opportunities to collaborate with and learn from visiting artists.
 Engagements ranging from lectures to full semesters or academic years spent in residence regularly infuse the academic program with fresh perspectives.

 Museums and Galleries

 The Clifford is a teaching gallery that features roughly eight exhibitions each year.
-Faculty members in the art and art history department collaborate to carefully select exhibitions that provide examples of artwork executed in a variety of media, and that demonstrate issues originating in the academic curriculum.
+Faculty members in the art department collaborate to carefully select exhibitions that provide examples of artwork executed in a variety of media, and that demonstrate issues originating in the academic curriculum.

 Picker Art Gallery

 The Picker Art Gallery hosts an extensive permanent collection of both contemporary and antique, as well as a regular rotation of exhibitions displaying the work of highly regarded guest artists.
-Colgate art and art history students benefit from up-close exposure to modern curatorial practice in museum and gallery settings.
+Colgate art students benefit from up-close exposure to modern curatorial practice in museum and gallery settings.